biofcallejas/pysplicing/README.md

 ```

 Mapping parameters.
 TACOS has been tested with STAR 2.7.6a.
-Custom mapping parameters are not needed (nor reccomended), however the following parameters are mandatory:
+Custom parameters for mapping are not needed (nor reccomended), however the use of the following parameters are mandatory:

 ```
 --outSAMtype BAM SortedByCoordinate